JazzyzH/JazzyzH.github.io/README.md

  <section id="positive aspects">
             <h2>Positive aspects in using Adobe Illustrator</h2>
+     <h3>Precision and Scalability</h3>
-            <p>Precision and Scalability: Illustrator's use of vector graphics allows for the creation of artwork that can be scaled infinitely without loss of quality.
-This is crucial for designing logos and graphics that need to be resized for various uses, from business cards to billboards.
+     <p>Illustrator's use of vector graphics allows for the creation of artwork that can be scaled infinitely without loss of quality.
+This is crucial for designing logos and graphics that need to be resized for various uses, from business cards to billboards..</p>
+     <h3>Comprehensive Toolset</h3>
-Comprehensive Toolset: Illustrator offers a wide array of tools for drawing, painting, typing, and designing.
-This includes the Pen Tool, Shape Builder Tool, and Type Tool, each offering unique functionalities to cater to different aspects of design.
+     <p>Comprehensive Toolset: Illustrator offers a wide array of tools for drawing, painting, typing, and designing.
+This includes the Pen Tool, Shape Builder Tool, and Type Tool, each offering unique functionalities to cater to different aspects of design..</p>
+     <h3>Integration with Adobe Ecosystem</h3>
-Integration with Adobe Ecosystem: Illustrator seamlessly integrates with other Adobe Creative Cloud apps like Photoshop, InDesign, and After Effects.
-This integration allows for a smooth workflow between different design processes, from photo editing to video production.
+     <p>Illustrator seamlessly integrates with other Adobe Creative Cloud apps like Photoshop, InDesign, and After Effects.
+This integration allows for a smooth workflow between different design processes, from photo editing to video production..</p>
+     <h3>Advanced Typography</h3>
-Advanced Typography: Illustrator excels in typographic design with its powerful text tools.
-It allows designers to manipulate text in countless ways, including kerning, tracking, and creating custom text paths.
+     <p>Illustrator excels in typographic design with its powerful text tools.
+It allows designers to manipulate text in countless ways, including kerning, tracking, and creating custom text paths..</p>
+     <h3>Community and Resources</h3>
-Community and Resources: With a large user base, there are abundant resources available for learning Illustrator, including tutorials, forums, and plugins.
+     <p>With a large user base, there are abundant resources available for learning Illustrator, including tutorials, forums, and plugins.
 Adobe also provides extensive support and regular updates..</p>
         </section>

  <section id="negative aspects">